RubixML/ML/docs/representing-your-data.md

 | Other | object, bool, null, etc. |

 ## Quantities
 A quantity is a property that describes either the magnitude or multitude of something.
-For example, temperature, income, and age are all quantitative features.
+For example, `temperature`, `income`, and `age` are all quantitative features.
 In Rubix ML, quantities are represented as one of the continuous data types such as integers or floating point numbers and their *distances* are assumed to be equally-spaced.
 For example, the distance between 10 years old and 11 is exactly 1 year.
 Quantities can further be broken down into ratios, intervals, or counts depending on the feature they are describing.

 ## Categories
 Categories are discrete values that describe some qualitative property of a sample such as `species`, `gender`, or `nationality`.
 They are represented as strings and have no numerical relationship between the values.
-Unlike ratios and intervals, which can take on an infinite number of values, categorical variables can only take on 1 of *k* discrete values.
+Unlike ratios and intervals, which can take on an infinite number of values, categorical variables can only take on 1 of a finite set of values.

 ## Booleans
 A boolean (or *binary*) variable is a special case of a categorical variable in which the number of possible categories is strictly two.
 For example, to denote if a subject is tall or not you can use the `tall` and `not tall` categories respectively.